An advertising plan will help you formulate and organize your thoughts and ideas so you can ensure your campaign is an effective one, too.

 Timeline: July 1 – July 31

-Because a return on investment isn't guaranteed, the budget can be the toughest part of your advertising project to get approved -- which is why it's important to break up your requests by line item and present them in your plan.
+Because ROI isn't guaranteed, the budget can be the toughest part of your advertising project to get approved — which is why it's important to break up your requests by line item and present them in your plan.

-Rather than simply stating, "We need $65,000 for this project", try organizing your budget into a detailed visual, like the example below:
+Rather than simply stating, "We need $65,000 for this project", organize your budget into a detailed visual, like the example below.

-The DACI framework outlines who the key contributors in the project are and what their responsibilities entail.
+The DACI framework outlines who the key contributors in the project are and what each of their responsibilities entail.

 Here's how a DACI framework is broken down:

-Driver (D): Unsurprisingly, this person is the project's main driver.
-Chances are, this will be either you or your direct manager.
+(D)river: As you might have guessed, this person is the project's main driver or directly responsible individual.
+(Chances are, this will be either you or your direct manager.)
 The driver will coordinate all of the moving pieces of the project, seeing it through from inception to wrap-up.

-Approver (A): This will be the person who must approve a project and is typically a director, VP, or manager.
-This person will give feedback, recommendations, or approval on the overall project and have a final say in all project deliverables.
+(A)pprover: This will be the person who must approve a project and is typically a director, VP, or manager.
+They'll give feedback, recommendations, or approval on the overall project and have a final say in all project deliverables.

 Your DACI framework should include the name of each stakeholder, his or her contact information (email, phone, and/or Slack handle), and that person's responsibility or deliverable.